dinee10/Weather-Forecast-app/README.md

  HEAD

 # Weather-Forecast-app
-"A responsive and interactive weather forecast website built using React.js.
+A responsive and interactive weather forecast website built using React.js.
 This app provides real-time weather updates, hourly and daily forecasts, and includes a city search feature for quick access to weather information.

 Key features of the app: